-The Scheme exposure to instruments bearing price risk will be controlled, such that the Scheme offers an appropriate mix of liquidity and returns.
-With the aim of controlling risks, rigorous in-depth credit evaluation of the instruments proposed to be invested in will be carried out by the Investment Team of the AMC.
-The credit evaluation includes a study of the operating environment of the company, the past track record as well as the future prospects of the issuer, the short as well as long-term financial health of the issuer.
-The AMC will also be guided by the ratings of rating agencies such as CRISIL, CARE and ICRA or any other rating agency as approved by the regulators.
+Since providing liquidity is of paramount importance, the focus will be to ensure liquidity while seeking to maximise the yield.
+An appropriate mix of money market and debt instruments will be used to achieve this.
+The Investment Team of the AMC will carry out rigorous in-depth credit evaluation of the money market and debt instruments proposed to be invested in.
+The credit evaluation includes a study of the operating environment of the issuer, the past track record as well as the future prospects of the issuer and the short term/long term financial health of the issuer.

-In addition, the Investment Team of the AMC will study the macro-economic conditions, including the political, economic environment and factors affecting liquidity and interest rates.
-The AMC would use this analysis to attempt to predict the likely direction of interest rates and position the portfolio appropriately to take advantage of the same.
+The AMC will study the macro-economic conditions, including the political and economic environment and factors affecting liquidity in an attempt to predict the direction of interest rates.